-We currently have international operations, including offices in Brazil, China, Mexico, the United Kingdom, Sweden and Turkey.
-For the quarter ended March 31, 2005, international operations accounted for approximately 20% of our total revenues.
+We currently have international operations, including offices in Argentina, Brazil, China, Mexico, United Kingdom, Sweden and Turkey.
+For the nine months ended September 30, 2005, international operations accounted for approximately 21.7% of our total revenues.
 Our international business operations are subject to a number of material risks, including, but not limited to: